hyc6equj5/Python_plotting_tutorial/README.md

 # Python_plotting_tutorial
+'''Github is an engineering dating website'''
 You can install python in your local

 ### some good install links (chinese version):
 - https://www.pcschool.com.tw/blog/it/python-installation